SPASE Registry Server

-The registry services then access the metadata to fulfill requests.
-For example, the "resolver" will locate a resource description in the metadata that matches a given resource ID.
-The "status" service can report on the contents of the metadata repository.
-Other services rely on the "resolver" service to fulfill requests.
-These include "downloader" which will retrieve data described by a resource description, "render" which prepares a resource description stored as XML for viewing in a web browser, and "explorer" which allows tree based navigation of the metadata respository.
+The registry services access registered metadata to fulfill requests.
+For example, the "status" service reports on the contents of the metadata repository.
+The "resolver" locates a resource description that matches a given resource ID.
+Other services rely on the "resolver" service to fulfil requests.
+These include "downloader" which retrieves data described by a resource description, "render" which prepares a resource description stored as XML for viewing in a web browser, and "explorer" which allows tree based navigation of the metadata respository.

 The complete list of available services includes: